Confused about the expenses associated with having a WordPress website? You’re not alone.

 If you’re not wanting to pay money for a template that is designed to specifically work for your website, business, or organization, there are quite a large number of free themes at WordPress.org.
 This is helpful if you’re just starting out and not sure what to do, and short on cash.
 I understand.
 Been there, done that.

-However, if you are hoping for a customized user experience for your readers and website visitors, you're probably not going to pick up a "for dummy's" book and put something decent together in a weekend.
+However, if you expect a customized user experience for your readers and website visitors, that calls for more work than a “for dummy’s” book and a weekend of work to put something decent together.

 Implementing Timeless Design Principles

 Although I’m fond of saying that I went to school for design back when Reagan was still in office (before the World Wide Web), I did learn important and timeless design principles that enable me to create for you a user-friendly experience.
 Visitors to websites, according to studies, have short attention spans and tend to leave a site if it doesn’t load fast, is confusing, or otherwise doesn’t seem to work as they expect it.

 Keeping Up with Changes in Web Design

 In short, these are things I know, have studied, and keep up with.
 I spend a few hours each week maintaining my education to keep up with the latest technological changes and updates to HTML and CSS, as well as learning what the current best practices for websites are so I can implement them for my clients.